acm-uiuc/til/_til/ruby/invoking-rake-tasks-multiple-times.md

+---
-# Invoking Rake Tasks Multiple Times
+title: Invoking Rake Tasks Multiple Times
+category: ruby
+---

 I have a rake task, `build`, that builds a single record for development purposes.
 I want a supplemental rake task, `build:all`, that builds a bunch